Hedygh/holbertonschool-zero_day/0x03-git/README.md

-Learning more about what can be usefull using git
+Learning more about what can be usefull using git.
+Like branch and rebase.